Our Tips Help You Keep Your Cool Even When AC Is Acting Up

 - Check your thermostat settings.
 It’s easy to end up with your thermostat set higher or lower than you thought, especially if you have a fancier unit or other people have been messing with it.
 Double-check all of your settings, just to spare yourself the exasperation if that’s the problem.

 - Check your air filter.
-Air filters are a huge source of easily fixed trouble with air conditioners.
+Air filters are often the cause of air conditioner trouble and are easily fixable.
 If a filter has become so dirty and clogged that your unit can’t get enough air to work properly, it’s easy to fix with a replacement or a clean-up, whichever is appropriate for your type of filter.

 - Make sure your vents aren’t visibly clogged or closed.
 It’s not uncommon for your vents to be the problem.
 The air conditioner itself may be in great shape — but the vents have trouble delivering that cool air to the rooms you want it in.
-Check to see if you have better air in some places, or if you can see blockage or dust accumulated with a flashlight.
+Check to see if you have better airflow in some places or if you can see blockages or dust accumulated with a flashlight.

 - See if ice has formed.
 If your unit has frozen over, there’s probably a reason for it, like being dirty or problems with your drainage or evaporator coils.
-If it has, leave it alone to thaw out and dry it out as best you can.
+Leave your frozen unit alone to thaw out, and dry it out as best you can.
 If necessary, clean it up and look for drainage problems; if it’s not just dirty, you’ll need a pro to prevent this from happening again.